 No. Thanks to obstacle detection technology, when two or more Phantom 4 RTKs approach each other, they will decelerate or hover.
 They will only continue their mission when the area has been cleared.

-Can I run a Phantom 4 RTK mission using altitude above sea level?
+Can I run a mission with Phantom 4 RTK SE using altitude above sea level?

 Yes, but only in Trajectory.

-How do I use the altitude above sea level to fly with the Phantom 4 RTK?
+How do I use the altitude above sea level to fly with the Phantom 4 RTK SE?

 (1) Access the RTK configuration and check that the RTK status is FIX.

 (2) Select Trajectory and add reference points with RTK enabled.
 The system will automatically record the altitude with respect to sea level of each reference point.

 (3) Select Absolute Altitude in the altitude pop-up window when performing the operation.